Having more fun than a human being should be allowed to have, Rush Limbaugh.

 Obamacare contains 18 separate tax increases, fees, and penalties, many of which heavily impact the middle class.

-Oregon gives up on state Obamacare sites, switches to federal exchange.
+And the states that set up their own Obamacare exchanges, Oregon gives up on state Obamacare sites, switches to federal exchange.

-Failure and corruption in the Massachusetts Obamacare Exchange.
+Failure and corruption in the Massachusetts Obamacare exchange.

 Almost half of Obamacare exchanges face financial struggles in the future.

-An assembly of everything that we have been lied to, in some cases numerous times about, regarding Obamacare.
+It's really a well-done piece, an assembly of everything that we have been lied to, in some cases numerous times about, regarding Obamacare.

 The only intelligent, reasonable thing to do is scrap it.